 - 1. Only official BSA wheels and axles those that came with the kit or bought on Scoutshop can be used in building the car. - 2.
-Axles may be altered, polished, lubricated and axle marks removed. - 3.
+Axles may not be altered; they may be polished and lubricated and axle marks may be removed. - 3.
 All axles must be affixed in the precut axle slots in the BSA Pinewood Derby Block.
-However, these slots can be modified using the tools sold by the BSA (see I.B.5), but the wheelbase may not be changes (see II.A.3). - 4.
+However, these slots can be modified using the tools sold by the BSA (see I.B.7), but the wheelbase may not be changed (see II.A.5). - 4.
 Wheel seams and imperfections may be removed and wheels can be trued so that they are round.
 No other wheel modifications are allowed and none of the design/writing on the outside of the wheels, including the "tic" marks, can be removed.
 Inside and outside hubs can be polished but should not be modified other than coning of the inside hub.
 Reducing the tread width; trimming the inside edge or a wheel; or reducing the weight of a wheel by removing part of the surface of the underside of the tread surface are all prohibited. - 5.
-Wheel bearings, washers or bushings are prohibited and the car must not ride on any type of springs. . - 6 The car must be freewheeling, with no starting devices or other means of propulsion.
+Wheel bearings, washers or bushings are prohibited, and the car must not ride on any type of springs. - 6 The car must be freewheeling, with no starting devices or other means of propulsion.